-This can be in the form of a U.S. birth certificate, valid U.S. passport employment authorization document, permanent resident card, or foreign passport with an approved form I-94.
+This can be in the form of a U.S. birth certificate, valid U.S. passport, employment authorization document, permanent resident card, or foreign passport with an approved form I-94.
 If your current name doesn’t match the one that appears on your lawful presence document(s), you must prove your legal name change in order to qualify for a REAL ID driver’s license/ID card.
 If there are multiple name changes, documentation for each name change must be provided.

-Proof of social security number
+Proof of Social Security number

 Proof of residency

 You will need to show two documents proving your residency.
-Examples include a mortgage bill, utility bill, property tax bill, rental or lease agreement, or an employment/medical/school document.
-Massachusetts and Rhode Island both require that these documents be dated within the previous 60 days.
+Examples include a mortgage bill, utility bill, property tax bill, rental or lease agreement, or an employment/school document.
+Massachusetts also accepts medical documents

 Is REAL ID mandatory?